vskarleas/ROB4-S7-Systems_Informatics/TP1/exercise2/README.md

  Detailed snapshots: [2, 7, 14, 19, 24, 27, 36, 41, 49, 59, 69, 79]
 ```

-We can see the amount of memory that is used en fonction de temps.
+The graph shows a steady increase in memory usage, which is typical of a memory leak in a program that allocates memory without freeing it.
+Exactly what we have identified above.

+The problem comes from the fact that in each iteration of the infinite loop, the program generates 100 doubles with the `gen_n_doubles` function but never frees the memory allocated by malloc.
+This lack of freeing causes a memory leak.

 # Question 5

 If we check out the code we can verify that this is true at the main function.
 We have an infinite while `while(1)` that we delete.
 We also move on with the correction of the printf inside the main function, that was idnciated from valgrind.
 L'ets try again, which are the results ?

+> To be noted that I had already corrected the line 31 in the original program file.
+This is why we do not see two erros in the image below, but one instead.

 ![1729519657215](image/README/1729519657215.png)

 We still have some erros.
 We have 800 bytes that are lost.
 Valgrind says that there is an issue with gen_n_doubles that is called from the main function (0x109240).
-We check bsck to this function and we find out that the boucle for trues to access things outside of the allocated memory.
-We correct the result and here is the final results:|
+We check back to this function and we find out that the boucle for tries to access things outside of the allocated memory.

 ```c
 for (int i = 0; i < n; i++)